funkhaus/fuxt/README.md

     1. Save Permalinks in the WordPress dashboard (WP-GQL requires this)
     1. Define image sizes and menu locations in `/functions/theme-config.php`.
 1. Rename your `.env.example` to `.env` and config `DEFAULT_ENDPOINT` to be the GraphQL endpoint from the WordPress you installed above.
-    1. If you are using an endpoint that is protected by Basic Authentication, like the Flywheel staging cites, then you should set the `BASIC_API_TOKEN` var in the `.env` file too.
+    1. If you are using an endpoint that is protected by Basic Authentication, like the Flywheel staging sites, then you should set the `BASIC_API_TOKEN` var in the `.env` file too.
 You can find out what your token should be by just going to the endpoint in your browser, successfully entering the username/password combination, then use your browsers Network Inspector to see what the Request headers are, and find the `Authorization` one.
 That is the token you need.
 1. All Funkhaus sites that under development and accessible to the internet need to have `BASIC_AUTH_ENABLED` set to `"true"`.

 ## Fonts